ingramleedy/Cross-Border-Flying/README.md

   <img width="600" src="docs/imgs/example-datasheet (Medium).jpg" />
 </p>

-## Importing Airport Restaurant's Content Packs into ForeFlight for Use
+## Importing Content Packs into ForeFlight for Use

 Detailed instructions about how to import Content Packs into Foreflight are available at their [support